Drudoo/MED10/README.md

 - [ ] Student: Add game ID.
 Load game.
 	- [ ] Plugins
 	- [ ] Achievements
-- [ ] Student: new template shows games with name and id.
+- [ ] :rage: Student: new template shows games with name and id.

 ## Open architecture
 - :bangbang: How can plugins be created.